 By that point, Italians had been staking a claim to portions of South Philadelphia for over 100 years.
 Immigrants from southern regions like Abruzzo and Calabria began moving to the area in large numbers during the 1880s, when masses of Italians moved down the coast from New York (Philly was never a major port of entry).

-When they arrived in Philadelphia, the new immigrants' identities were closely linked to their home city or region.
-Italy wasn't unified as a state until 1870 and the notion of the peninsula as a nation was not yet widely felt, especially in the largely agrarian southern region.
+When they arrived in Philadelphia, the new immigrants’ identities were closely linked to their home city or region.
+Italy wasn’t unified as a state until 1870 and the notion of the peninsula as a nation was not yet widely felt, especially in the largely agrarian southern region.
 The newly arrived Italian-Americans formed social clubs, mutual aid societies and neighborhood organizations that were exclusively open to those from particular localities.
 The Christopher Columbus Mutual Aid Society, for example, only accepted people from Genoa.
+The community was pretty close-knit, and even if they have moved to different parts of the country now, and settled down, they can be easily tracked down by using tracing agents and tracking services.

-This sense of regional allegiance broke down by block-by-block, too.
+THowever, this sense of regional allegiance broke down by block-by-block, too.
 Immigrants from the province of Catanzaro, in Calabria, clustered along Ellsworth.
 Those from Abruzzo concentrated around 8th and Fitzwater.
 The first attempt at establishing an Italian-language newspaper, appealing to a broad-based national identity, failed after a few issues in 1882.

 Though there was not yet a coherent Italian identity, those arrivals did group in the same general area.
 There were small Italian communities in other corners of the city — notably a colony of stonemasons near the quarries of Chestnut Hill — but most of the population flocked to South Philadelphia, specifically to an area bounded by Christian, Seventh, Carpenter and Ninth Streets.
 Those borders ballooned outwards as the population shot from 1,656 Italians in 1880 to 76,734 in 1900.
 By 1930, there were 182,368 Italian-Americans in the city.